MagicWorld: Towards Long-Horizon Stability for Interactive Video World Exploration: Methodology

+Our method aims to build an interactive video world model that allows users to explore a dynamically evolving world constructed from a single scene image through continuous interactions.
+We focus on addressing two key challenges in interactive world generation, the motion drift of dynamic subjects and instability in long-horizon interactions, enabling more realistic motion and stable scene evolution over extended rollouts.
+The overall single interaction pipeline of MagicWorld is illustrated in Fig. \ref{FIG_Model}(a).
 Given a single scene image $\mathbf{I}_0 \in \mathbb{R}^{H \times W \times 3}$, as the initial observation for world construction, the model generates $f$ frames at each interaction step.
 At the $n$-th step interaction, the user provides an action $a_n \in \mathcal{A}$, where $\mathcal{A}$ denotes the action space, such as keyboard commands (\emph{e.g.}, combinations of W, A, S, and D).
 This action specifies the intended movement or viewpoint change within the virtual world.
 Since generation at interaction step $n\!+\!1$ depends on the last frame produced at step $n$, we denote this frame as $\mathbf{I}_{n}^{(f)}$.
-Thus, generation at step $n\!+\!1$ can be formulated as:
+Thus, generation at step $n\!+\!1$ can be formulated as: $\mathbf{V}_{n+1} = G(\mathbf{I}_{n}^{(f)}, a_{n+1})$, where $\mathbf{V}_{n+1} = \{ \mathbf{I}_{n+1}^{(1)}, \mathbf{I}_{n+1}^{(2)}, \ldots, \mathbf{I}_{n+1}^{(f)} \}$ represents the $f$-frame video segment generated at step $n\!+\!1$. $G(\cdot)$ denotes the video DiT.
+After generation, the final frame $\mathbf{I}_{n+1}^{(f)}$ is used as the initial state for the next step to support subsequent interaction.
+Ultimately, under the action sequence $\{a_1, \ldots, a_{n}, \ldots\}$, MagicWorld produces the corresponding sequence of video segments $\{\mathbf{V}_1, \ldots, \mathbf{V}_{n}, \ldots\}$, thereby progressively constructing an explorable world.